 Even though USB-C doesn’t describe any speeds and power capabilities, it does have minimum specifications.
 For instance, all USB-C cables should support at least 3 Ampere (60 W power) electric current.

-USB-C is just a connector while USB 3.0.
-USB 2.0 and USB 1.0 refers to the speed at which data transfer takes place.
+USB-C is just a connector, while USB 3.0.
+USB 2.0 and USB 1.0 refers to the speed at which data transfer occurs.
 A USB-C cable can use one or more of these USB standards and based on these standards a USB-C cable will have different maximum speeds.
-So, even though USB-C happens to be the most modern connector, it could still support USB 2.0 that has same maximum speed as regular USB 2.0 which is around 480 MBPS.
+So, even though USB-C happens to be the most modern connector, it could still support USB 2.0, which has same maximum speed as regular USB 2.0 which is around 480 MBPS.
 Other standards of USB-C like USB 3.1 Gen 2 supports ‘SuperSpeed’ = 10 GBPS.

 You need to see the labeling to find at what speed the cable can transfer data.
 Also, you can look for a cable that marks itself as USB-C ‘FULL FEATURED’ cable.
 It means the cable supports the latest USB 3.1 Gen 2 speeds of 10 GBPS and is backward compatible with USB 2.0 as well.

-If you are not aware, a ‘FULL FEATURED’ is an actual term from specification document.
-As such, no cable can be called so if it doesn’t support required configurations.
+If you are not aware, a ‘FULL FEATURED’ is an actual term from the specification document.
+As such, no cable can be called so if it doesn’t support the required configurations.

 Supported Data Protocols